No Pay, No Play Law Struck Down by Oklahoma Supreme Court

 By striking down this law, the Oklahoma Supreme Court ensured that injured people get the help and compensation they deserve after being injured by a negligent driver.

 If you or your loved one was injured in an auto accident, you too may be able to recover compensation for your injuries.
-At The Edwards Law Firm, our experienced personal injury attorneys understand the intricate details of the civil court system, and will fight to get you all of the types of damages you deserve.
+At The Edwards Law Firm, our experienced personal injury attorneys in Tulsa understand the intricate details of the civil court system, and will fight to get you all of the types of damages you deserve.

 Call 800.304.9246 or use our case evaluation form to schedule your free appointment today.